codeman-nz/guestbook/README.md

 Also add this to your hosts file <br />
 127.0.0.1 seannolansguestbook.com

-Create the database using the entries.sql file.
+Create the database called guestbook and then create the table using the entries.sql file.
 Also create a user called guestbook with the password guestbook.